PiscatorX/RNA-Seq-devs/README.md

 - The assembled transcriptome is available from NCBI and available on this l[link](https://sra-download.ncbi.nlm.nih.gov/traces/wgs03/wgs_aux/GJ/ZM/GJZM01/GJZM01.1.fsa_nt.gz) under BioProject: [PRJNA835347](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA835347)

-- Important to note the extension on this file is .gz indicating that it is compressed file created using gzip (GNU zip) compression algorithm.
-Not all tool support this format so we have to uncompress this file with the following command ``` gunzip <file.gz>```
+- Important to note the extension on this file is .gz indicating that it is a compressed file created using gzip (GNU zip) compression algorithm.
+Not all tools support this file format so we have to uncompress this file with the following command ``` gunzip <file.gz>```

-We can now proceed to map our reads to the reference transcriptome.
+We can now proceed to map our reads to the reference transcriptome with bowtie.

 [BOWTIE 2](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)